NewSpring/Holtzman/README.md

-# newspring:core
+# norma-meteor-package
-The main NewSpring namespace and utilities for all newspring packages.
+Norma Scaffold for working on Meteor packages